linkmedic

 #######

-The original idea of this project is from Dr. Klaus Reuter (MPCDF).
-Fruitful discussions with Dr. Sebastian Kehl (MPCDF) facilitated this project’s packaging and release.
+The original idea for this project came from Dr. Klaus Reuter (MPCDF).
+Fruitful discussions with Dr. Sebastian Kehl (MPCDF) facilitated the packaging and release of this project.

-Accompanying tools for the ``linkmedic`` have been moved to a separate repository (`linkmedkit`_) in version 0.7.
+Accompanying tools for ``linkmedic`` have been moved to a separate repository (`linkmedkit`_) starting with version 0.7.

 License